stefanjenss/NLP_Evaluation_of_Golf_Course_Excellence/README.md

 - **Key Words:** "follow," "shape," "want," "layout," "route," "take," "let," "try"
 - **Description:** This cluster likely refers to the strategic aspects of the course and how players must navigate the routing and layout of the course strategically.

+## 🏁 Conclusion
+Doc2Vec with K-Means clustering proved to be the most effective technique for analyzing golf course reviews, capturing semantic relationships and producing meaningful topic clusters.
+The insights derived from this study can guide golf course designers in creating strategic gameplay elements, optimizing course layout and routing, and enhancing the overall golfing experience.

 ## 🔮 Future Work

 **Expanding the Dataset:**